Social Media Icons 2

 Email address

-If you are looking for work, ensure you set up a live/google mail /Hotmail or similar account which is simply prefixed by your name.
-We frequently get CV's in with a variety of weird, wonderful and sometimes quite inappropriate e-mail addresses on them to which we are asked to respond to eg foxylady@hotmail.com.
-This may make a prospective employer question the Candidate's professionalism as this, rightly or wrongly, gives an impression of the Candidate and can lead to their CV being overlooked before its even considered.
-This may seem harsh but that’s real life unfortunately.
-Remember people make snap decisions.
-Be neutral with this.
+If you are looking for work, ensure you set up a live/google mail/ hotmail or similar account which is simply prefixed by your name.
+We frequently get CV's in with a variety of weird, wonderful and sometimes quite inappropriate e-mail addresses on them to which we are asked to respond to e.g. 'foxylady@hotmail.com'.
+This may make a prospective employer question the candidate's professionalism as this, rightly or wrongly, gives an impression of the candidate and can lead to their CV being overlooked before its even considered.
+This may seem harsh but that’s real life unfortunately, aim to be neutral with this.

 Viewing Facebook

-One of the first things many of our Clients and we ourselves do as a standard process when considering further an application, is to put the Job Seekers name into a search engine like Google and press the search button and see what comes up.
+One of the first things many of our clients, and we ourselves, do as a standard process when considering an application, is to search the job seekers name on Google and see what comes up.

 Again, the results can be quite frightening!
 We have discovered various bad news stories and frightening social media profiles simply by doing this.
-This can quickly lead the potential Recruiter/Interviewer to place your application in the filing tray called 'Do Not Use'.
-People rightly or wrongly make decisions on your suitability for their Company, based upon this type of information and so you need to eliminate the risk of this counting against you.
+This can quickly lead the potential recruiter/ interviewer placing your application in the filing tray called 'Do Not Use'.
+People rightly or wrongly make decisions on your suitability for their company based on this type of information and so you need to eliminate the risk of this counting against you.

 viewing Linkedin

-Putting a positive slant on this, give employers a good feel for your personality with your work- related social media presence.
-As well as those seeking to avoid employing the wrong people, other Companies do choose to hire because the profile conveys a professional image of you.
-In some instances, it is because background information supported professional qualifications, other people posted great references about the Candidate, or because the profile showed that the Candidate is creative, well-rounded or has great communication skills.
+Putting a positive slant on this, give employers a good feel for your personality with your work-related social media presence.
+As well as those seeking to avoid employing the wrong people, companies do choose to hire because a profile conveys a professional image of a candidate.
+In some instances, it is because the background information supports professional qualifications, people have posted great references about the candidate, or the profile shows the candidate to be creative, well-rounded or with great communication skills.

-Importantly, if you do not have an online Work related social media presence, set one up now.
-Candidates who are silent or invisible online can also be at as big a disadvantage as those who have a poor presence so they need to engage on work related social networking sites to increase their visibility and search ability with prospective employers.
+If you do not have an online work-related social media presence, set one up now.
+Candidates who are silent or invisible online can be at as big of a disadvantage as those with a poor presence, so it is important to engage with work-related social networking sites to increase visibility and search ability with prospective employers.

 Professional Image

-So now you have neutralised and hopefully soon improved your social media presence by following our advice, your chances of getting that Interview are definately much improved.
+So now you have neutralised and hopefully improved your social media presence by following our advice, your chances of getting that interview are definitely much improved!

 Schedule a Call